Rolive0712/VSCode-LayeredArchitecture/DotNetCoreApp.UI/readme.md

  * Create new website and map it to this new app pool.
  * now browse app from IIS. it should run fine. if below error appears,
-* "One or more errors occurred.
-(Webpack dev middleware failed because of an error while loading 'aspnet-webpack'.
-Error was: Error:      Cannot find module 'aspnet-webpack'"